Article body copy

 Glaciers, our benefactors, helped forge and feed these places for millennia.
 As they retreat, it will be no small thing to learn how to manage without them.

-Correction: The Deming Glacier provides some of Bellingham’s water supply, not an hydroelectric dam that helps power the city as originally reported.
+Correction: The Deming Glacier contributes to Bellingham’s water supply but does not drive a hydroelectric dam as originally reported.